Shuozhen/DBiT-Notes/README.md

         st_pipeline_run.py -v
         rsync -avzP rsync://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/ .
         ```
-        - Unzip the annotation file and combine them into one, delete the original seperate files
+        - Unzip the annotation file and combine them into one, delete the original seperate files (not double confirmed)
         ```
         for i in {1..22} X Y M; do gzip -d chr$i.fa.gz;done for i in {1..22} X Y M; do cat chr$i.fa; done >> hg38.fa